rohithsowmithra/Casting-Agency/README.md

 **PATCH /actors/<actor_id>**
 - updates actor's details in the database if the user has 'update:actors' permission.
 - request argument: actor_id: int
+- can pass a single argument or combination of args that needs to be updated.
 Sample Request:
 ```
 {